On June 24th, 2011, the Minnesota Wild and San Jose Sharks made a blockbuster trade on the 2011 NHL Draft floor.

 Devin Setoguchi played two years in Minnesota, scoring 32 goals and 31 assists in 117 games.
 He failed to continue to develop into the player they expected him to become, and actually seemed to regress.
 The Wild then traded him to Winnipeg in exchange for a 2014 second round pick, which was later traded to Buffalo in the Matt Moulson trade and then to Washington, who finally selected goalie Vitek Vanecek.
 Setoguchi bounced around the NHL, AHL and Europe before finally calling it a career in 2018.

 Charlie Coyle turned into a solid third line, power forward who was continually improving his offence with the Wild.
-He was traded to the Boston Bruins late in the 2018-19 season, where he has continued to play the same way, putting up 16 goals and 21 assists during the shortened 2019-20 season.
+He was traded to the Boston Bruins late in the 2018-19 season, where he has continued to play the same way, putting up 22 goals and 31 assists combined in the 2019-20 and 2020-21 shortened seasons

 Who Won the Brent Burns Trade?

 Although both teams have found their own success from this trade, I’d have to give the edge to the San Jose Sharks.
 Burns has gone on to further improve his offensive game, setting career bests in points twice already and also offering the Sharks some insurance with his availability on the blue line and up front.
 Meanwhile, Charlie Coyle hasn’t been able to offer quite as much scoring as was expected from him, but he has become a decent power forward.
 Although it’s a very slight edge, the Sharks came out on top of this Brent Burns trade.